jwzhou1/hw05/Report.md

 #### 8.2 Big O
 Give the worst and best case time-complexity, and examples that would generate them.

+The best case time complexity of Timsort occurs when the input array is already sorted.
+In this case, Timsort performs a single pass through the array to identify already sorted sequences, and then it performs a final merging step.
+The best case time complexity of Timsort is $O(n)$, where n is the size of the input array.
+This is because Timsort only needs to make a linear pass through the array to identify the sorted sequences and perform a linear merging step.
+[6]

+Example: Consider an array [1, 2, 3, 4, 5] as the input.
+Timsort would detect that the array is already sorted and would simply perform a final merging step, resulting in a time complexity of $O(n)$, where n is the size of the array.

+The worst case time complexity of Timsort occurs when the input array is in reverse order.
+In this case, Timsort needs to perform a large number of comparisons and merge operations.
+The worst case time complexity of Timsort is $O(n \log_2n)$, where n is the size of the input array.
+This is because Timsort performs a combination of merge sort and insertion sort, which have worst case time complexities of $O(n \log_2n)$ and $O(n^2)$  respectively.
+However, due to the adaptive nature of Timsort, it tends to exhibit closer to $O(n \log_2n)$ behavior in practice.
+[6]

+Example: Consider an array [5, 4, 3, 2, 1] as the input.
+Timsort would need to perform multiple comparisons and merge operations to sort the array, resulting in a time complexity of $O(n \log_2n)$, where n is the size of the array.

 <hr>

 ## References